Elizabeth-Flx/monochrome-printer/README.md

 Dithering algorithms were used to process the image so that they could be depicted nicely with only two colors

-This project was done before knew what github was, thus file structure is a bit scuffed.
+This project was done before I knew how to do proper file structure.